reisjr/aws-iot-labguide/content/module1/010_preparation.md

 ```bash
 $ sudo yum install -y jq
 ```
-* Push the sample code to the pipeline
+* Push the sample code to the pipeline ** WARNING: the push command requires the resources specified in the CDK step to be already created!
 ```bash
 $ export AWS_DEFAULT_REGION=<region-you-chose>
 $ ./scripts/push.sh